Chapter Activity Grants

 DEADLINE: October 31 Annually

-SUBMIT YOUR CENTENNIAL CHAPTER GRANT HERE (Spring 2020 money):
+SUBMIT YOUR CENTENNIAL CHAPTER GRANT HERE (Fall 2020 money):

 SPECIAL NOTE FOR 2020 | CENTENNIAL CELEBRATION

 Pi Sigma Alpha will celebrate its centennial in 2020.
 To support you and your chapter, the national office has decided to expand the funds available through chapter grants for the year ahead.
-This year Pi Sigma Alpha is offering your chapter the opportunity to apply for one Chapter Activity Grant to conduct programming this Spring 2020 and to apply for one Centennial Chapter Grant to conduct programming either in Spring 2020 or Fall 2020.
-Please note the two separate deadlines below for these Centennial Chapter Grant opportunities.
+This year Pi Sigma Alpha is offering your chapter the opportunity to apply for one Centennial Chapter Grant to conduct programming either in Spring 2020 or Fall 2020.

 FALL 2020 CENTENNIAL CHAPTER GRANTS | DEADLINE: March 1, 2020